 - Complex chord and rhythmic pattern

-So, now that you know what you can learn from music theory, only you know the answer to the question “Do I need to learn music theory to play the piano?”
+So, now that you know what you can learn from music theory, only you know the answer to the question “Should I learn music theory before piano?”
 You don’t exactly need it, because you are free to learn all the basics when you are learning piano.
 And if you can understand the music notes, you would be able to also take care of the bass and treble cleft of the piano.
 You would also gain knowledge on the naturals (white keys) and the accidentals (black keys).

 Is There Any Other Way of Learning?

 As mentioned previously, you don’t need to start learning music theory or learn what are inversions in piano to play the piano.
 Since the piano is somewhat like an acoustic keyboard, you have the option of playing the instrument, even if you know the technical function of the different keys.
 However, if you learn music theory, the process might become easier for you.
 If, on the other hand, you are planning to complete your piano lessons faster, then learning music theory might not be a good option, because you will lose time on it.
 Unless you are a gifted person, you don’t pick it up fast.

 So, now that you know the answer to the question “Do I need to learn music theory to play the piano?” you need to get ready to learn the musical notes.
 The bass and treble clefts should come first.
 Once you have done that, you need to have flexible fingers.
 With practice, you can be an expert piano player who produces breathtaking tunes.
 So, why are you waiting?
 It’s time to get started with this versatile musical instrument!